-If any employee is expressly requested by the Employer to work through his/her meal period, the employee will be entitled to overtime pay at one and a half (1 1⁄2) times his/her regular rate for all time worked within the half hour meal period.
+If any employee is expressly requested by the Employer to work through his/her meal period, the employee will be entitled to a premium at overtime pay at one and a half (1 1⁄2) times his/her regular rate for all time worked within the half hour meal period.

-ARTICLE 25 - COMPASSIONATE LEAVE
+ARTICLE 25 - BEREAVEMENT LEAVE

-- A) Three (3) days compassionate leave with pay will be provided upon request to a regular employee who has completed his/her probationary period, who required time off from scheduled work days in the event of a death in the employee's immediate family; - B) A regular employee who has not completed his/her probationary period is entitled to up to three (3) days of unpaid compassionate leave in the event of a death in the employee's immediate family.
+- A) Three (3) days bereavement leave with pay will be provided upon request to a regular employee who has completed his/her probationary period, who required time off from scheduled work days in the event of a death in the employee's immediate family; - B) A regular employee who has not completed his/her probationary period and temporary contract employee is entitled to up to three (3) days of unpaid bereavement leave in the event of a death in the employee's immediate family. - C) Up to two (2) additional days without pay shall be granted for travelling time, when this is warranted given the distance and circumstance. - D) Days under this Leave may be granted non-consecutively in order to accommodate funeral services/memorials that may not occur immediately following the death.